 How to Clean a Bike

-our bike is inevitably going to get dirty, so it's important to clean your bike regularly.
-Whether or not you have a road bike or mountain bike, you must rid it of grease, grime and dirt to ensure it runs smoothly and lasts the distance.
+Your bike is inevitably going to get dirty, so it's important to clean your bike regularly.
+Whether or not you have a road bike or mountain bike, you must rid it of grease, grime and dirt off of your bike's parts to ensure it runs smoothly and lasts the distance.

 Cleaning your bike is easier than you might think, and doesn't take long at all.